imwally/untweet/README.md

 ### Unlike __ALL__ tweets

 Please note the lack of any other arguments.
 Running the command with the required keys and without any other arguments will unlike __all__ tweets.
+Don't worry, you'll be asked for confirmation.

 ```
 $ unlike -consumer "xxxxxxxxx" \